oopchi/writings-for-developers/README.md

 This is a part of the [full stack roadmap](https://roadmap.sh/full-stack).

-The project idea is to implement HTML and CSS to create a static webpages.
+The project idea is to implement HTML and CSS to create a static webpages (not responsive).

 # References used in this project